Moving to the UK Guide

 Organisations that you could get involved with include:

 Scouts Association / Girlguiding UK - www.scouts.org.uk, www.girlguiding.org.uk

 St Johns Ambulance - www.sja.org.uk

 Prince’s Trust - www.princes-trust.org.uk

-No matter where in the world you may be travelling to the UK from Send My Bag can help you move everything internationally quickly and affordably, find out more on international shipping to the UK.
+No matter where in the world you may be travelling to the UK from, Send My Bag can help you ship everything internationally quickly and affordably, find out more on international shipping to the UK.

 If you are moving to the UK permanently, we have some excellent advice on buying a home abroad that will help you avoid any time-consuming oversights.